 Built in 1916 in the Chicago Commercial Style architecture this turn of the century building is centrally located in the heart of the Fire Blocks.
-The David Building is the base of lifestyle development in the District.
+The Huffman Building is the base of lifestyle development in the District.

-One of the 30+ redeveloped “fire proof” buildings erected after the flood, the David building is a prime example of historic commercial structures, erected with materials and construction styles with lifespans meant to be measured in centuries.
+One of the 30+ redeveloped “fire proof” buildings erected after the flood, the Huffman building is a prime example of historic commercial structures, erected with materials and construction styles with lifespans meant to be measured in centuries.

 At 24,000 sq. ft. of street level space being transitioned into Retail, Lifestyle,

 Café, Wellness, and Restaurant space, plus 68 urban lofts designed for inspirational

 living, and a 22,000 square foot greenspace/park/gathering space on the roof-deck 5 stories above the street, the David Building will represent the cultural and economic core of the neighborhood.